kadena-docs/kadena-docs/docs/smart-contracts/accounts-keys.md

 ## Defining a keyset

-A keyset is a specific type of **guard** that consists of one or morepublic keys and a **predicate function** that specifies how many of the keys are required to perform an operation.
+A keyset is a specific type of **guard** that consists of one or more public keys and a **predicate function** that specifies how many of the keys are required to perform an operation.
 In JSON, a keyset object looks similar to the following example:

 ```json